Mateus1rosengarten/MicroBloggingAPP/README.md

 Users can update their profile information, including display name and profile picture.

 # # Technologies Used
-React: A JavaScript library for building user interfaces.
+React: A JavaScript library for building user interfaces. <br>
 Firebase: A comprehensive mobile and web app development platform provided by Google.